stanbaek/ece487/_sources/mle.md

    - **Probability** is typically used in _forward_ problems where you're predicting outcomes based on a model (e.g., predicting the probability of heads in a coin flip).
    - **Likelihood** is used in parameter _estimation_ (e.g., finding the value of $p$ in a coin-flip experiment that best explains the observed data).

-4. **Summary**
-    - **Probability** is forward-looking: If you know the parameters of a situation, you can calculate the probability of various outcomes.
-It's like saying, "Given that the die is fair, what is the chance I'll roll a six?"
-    - **Likelihood** is reverse-engineering: Given an outcome, likelihood tells us how plausible different parameter values are.
-It's like saying, "Given that I rolled a six, how plausible is it that my die is fair?"
-    - So, when you toss a coin, the probability tells you the chance of heads or tails.
-But if you get ten heads in a row, likelihood helps you figure out if the coin is fair or biased.

 ### 4. Example:

 - **Probability**: Given a coin with $p = 0.7$ (where $p$ is the fixed probability of heads), the probability of flipping 7 heads out of 10 flips is computed based on this known $p$.
 - **Likelihood**: If you observe 7 heads out of 10 flips and don't know $p$, the likelihood function tells you how likely different values of $p$ are, given this outcome.
 You might use MLE to estimate the most likely value of $p$.

 In short, **probability** is about predicting outcomes from known parameters, while **likelihood** is about estimating parameters from observed outcomes.

-### 5. Likelihood in MLE

-In the context of Maximum Likelihood Estimation (MLE), likelihood is a function that measures how well a particular set of parameters explains the observed data.
-Given observed data points, the likelihood function evaluates the plausibility of different parameter values of a statistical model.
-MLE aims to find the parameter values that maximize this likelihood function, effectively making the observed data most probable under those parameters.

-So, imagine you have data on how often students pass an exam based on study hours.
-The likelihood function helps you figure out the parameters (like the average study hours) that make your observed data (exam pass rates) most likely.

 ## MLE Example